Limit Theorems & Product Measures

 A recurring challenge in probability and machine learning is the interchange of limits and expectations: \[ \lim_{n \to \infty} \mathbb{E}[X_n] \;\stackrel{?}{=}\; \mathbb{E}\!\left[\lim_{n \to \infty} X_n\right]. \] When does this hold?
 The answer is not always — and the conditions under which it does are precisely the subject of the convergence theorems from Lebesgue integration.

-In \(L^p\) Spaces, we stated and used the Monotone Convergence Theorem (MCT), Fatou's Lemma, and the Dominated Convergence Theorem (DCT) to prove the completeness of \(L^p\).
-There, the context was abstract measure spaces and the Riesz-Fischer theorem.
+We stated and used the Monotone Convergence Theorem (MCT), Fatou's Lemma, and the Dominated Convergence Theorem (DCT) to prove the completeness of \(L^p\).
+In that context, we were dealing with abstract measure spaces and the Riesz-Fischer Theorem.
 Here, we give these same theorems their probabilistic names and interpretations: the measure becomes \(\mathbb{P}\), the measurable functions become random variables, the integrals become expectations, and "a.e." becomes "a.s."

 The Translation Table